 It seems that 3D printing is all the rage these days so I thought I’d examine this exciting technology a little more in-depth to find out what all the hubbub is about.
 While the technology itself isn’t new, the fact that equipment and materials pricing is dramatically coming down in the space is the difference right now.
 In future years, I predict we will all have 3D printers sitting on our desks.
-I would love to have one of these to make models of planets and other celestial bodies…ahhh someday.
+I would love to have one of these to make models of planets and other celestial bodies…ahhh one day.

 3D Printing – A Closer Look